Merri/settlers2/src/pages/documentation.md

 -   Colors used during gameplay always come from the palette files, so palette in main texture set is ignored.

 Making changes to a palette will also require changing the gouraud table, otherwise the light and shadow colors will become corrupted.
-BlueByte developers made late changes to the palette but forgot to update the gouraud table in V1.0 releases of the game so there is corrupt / glitchy colors visible with some of the colors in the game in some levels of shadow.
+Blue Byte developers made late changes to the palette but forgot to update the gouraud table in V1.0 releases of the game so there is corrupt / glitchy colors visible with some of the colors in the game in some levels of shadow.
 The issue was fixed in V1.51 release.